Skip to content

 About ZMZM Labs

-ZMZM Labs is a Muslim-founded halal supplement and halal skincare house in Louisville, Kentucky.
+ZMZM Labs is a Muslim-founded halal supplement and skincare house in Louisville, Kentucky.
 We started in 2025 because as practicing Muslims trying to take supplements seriously, we kept getting burned: "halal" multivitamins with porcine gelatin capsules, "halal" collagen with vague sourcing, sleep supplements with alcohol-based extracts.
 We'd buy something, read the back label, and have to throw it out.

 Our halal standard